globalizejs/globalize/README.md

             // starting from the current year: "+19" would correspond to 2029
             // if the current year is 2010.
             twoDigitYearMax: 2029,
-            // set of predefined date and time patterns used by the culture
+            // set of predefined date and time patterns used by the culture.
-            // these represent the format someone in this culture would expect
+            // These represent the format someone in this culture would expect
             // to see given the portions of the date that are shown.
             patterns: {
                 // short date pattern